Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Equivalent Formulations of Kernel Ridge Regression

 Second, the gradient of Equation \ref{eq:equ_alpha2} with respect to $\alphav$ is

 Multiplying by $[\K^\top,\Ks{^\top}]^\top$, we obtain

-which is the gradient used in functional gradient descent, where it is obtained from differentiating functionals.
-Here, however, it is a simple simple consequence of the equivalent objective function of KRR.
+which is the gradient used in functional gradient descent.
+Functional gradient descent is generally derived by differentiating functionals.
+Here, however, the expression is a simple consequence of the equivalent objective function of KRR.